How to write your CV

 Getting feedback on your CV

-After putting your CV through CV360 you can use your careers appointment to ask for feedback on your CV.
+After putting your CV through CV360 you can use your careers appointment to ask for feedback on your CV, or come to our drop-in for quick feedback.

 Read about our appointments system here: